toketeeman/Ng5-WorkLab-DSpencer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use `ng build --prod --aot` for a production deployment.
+(AWS S3 is currently being used for deployment.)

 ## Running unit tests